-Continuing law that is modified by the act provides that the PUCO's regulatory authority includes the authority to perform the acts of a state commission under the federal Telecommunications Act of 1996.
-The act replaces the reference to that federal act with a reference to "federal law" and, in effect, defines "state commission" as the agency having jurisdiction under Ohio law over the intrastate operations of common carriers of wire or radio communications (excluding radio broadcasters) (47 U.S.C.
+Current law states that the PUCO's regulatory authority includes the authority to perform the acts of a state commission under the federal Telecommunications Act of 1996.
+The bill replaces the reference to that act with a reference to "federal law" and, in effect, defines "state commission" as the agency having jurisdiction under Ohio law over the intrastate operations of common carriers of wire or radio communications (excluding radio broadcasters) (47 U.S.C.
 153(10) and (41)).
-The act limits the regulatory authority of the PUCO in the areas of telecommunications network services, advanced services, and internet protocol-enabled service, as follows.
+The bill limits the regulatory authority of the PUCO in the areas of telecommunications network services, advanced services, and internet protocol-enabled service, as follows.